-Enjoy a getaway with German flavor in New Braunfels, halfway between Austin and San Antonio.
-Find lots of outdoor recreation, like tubing or kayaking.
-Then sample some German-inspired cuisine.
-Head to quaint Gruene, a hamlet along the shores of the Guadalupe River and home of the oldest dance hall in Texas.
+Halfway between Austin and San Antonio, explore a resort town with German flavor.
+New Braunfels offers lots of outdoor recreation, like tubing and splashing.
+Make sure to sample some German-inspired cuisine, like sausages and potato salad.
+Don’t forget quaint Gruene, a hamlet along the shores of the Guadalupe River where you’ll find the oldest dance hall in Texas.
 Read on for a three-day New Braunfels itinerary for families.

 Three Day New Braunfels Itinerary for Families

 Schlitterbahn Water Park–Day One

-Start your getaway at the best water park in Texas.
-It’s so big, it’s hard to do it all in one day.
-It’s really two water parks connected.
+Start your long weekend at one of the oldest water parks in Texas.
+It’s really two water parks connected so it’s hard to do it all in one day.

 If you decide to spend two days, head to the Original Section of Schlitterbahn for the first day.
 It opened 40 years ago and uses the spring-fed water from the Comal River.
 Find a series of chutes that use a traditional black inner tube to explore throughout the park.
 As a bonus the majority of this park is shaded by century-old Cypress trees.

 Schlitterbahn Water Park allows personal coolers, packed with snacks.
 And the parking is free.
 Open weekends during the spring and fall.
 Open every day during the summer.
 Located at 400 N. Liberty Ave.
 Admission and hours vary.